aerialrave/Project-4-Bulletproof-comics/README.md

 Users can register, select comics, post on comics they can select

-Admin can alter pages, users and db
+Admin can alter pages, users, posts, and db.

 ## MVP